karthik-karra/Semantic-Segmentation-using-Vision-Transformer/README.md

-# Semantic Segmentation using Transformer
+# Semantic Segmentation using Vision Transformer